 いくら入っているのかは 誰か持ち出そうとしたのだろうか。 |

-Commentary: Although there is no safe to be found at that location in the final game, it was originally part of the background — it was situated to the right of the broken glass stand.
-It is not clear what part it played in the story — if any.
+Commentary: Although there is no safe to be found at that location in the final game, it was originally part of the background.
+It was situated to the right of the broken glass stand.
+It is unclear what role, if any, it played in the story.
 This scene also has another unused image, see the "Unused Evidence — Portable Safe" and "Unused Graphics (3DS) — Portable Safe and Clock" sections for more information.

 Phoenix: